EndermanSUPREME/myKali_Scripts/CTF-Handle.md

         * when using that module ensure you set these params: { LHOST, LPORT, PAYLOAD : (must match the options set in msfvenom) }
 - Kali is super cool with the `Impacket-Scripts` there are a bunch of these designed to help exploit Windows Protocols
 - With credentials you can possibly shell inside the system, try running `evil-winrm`
+- Sometimes in CTFs you don't encounter it much, watch for `LDAP Injections` they can help get into logins or dump creds
+- Add any probable subdomain you find, all info you can gather is a big help!

 ### SMB looks interesting?:
 - Use `crackmapexec` to help interact using credentials